locationtech/geogig/workshop/_sources/workshop.txt

 Creating a new snapshot in the repository
 ******************************************

-You can add the feature in the wroking tree to the staging area by using the ``add`` command.
+You can add the feature in the working tree to the staging area by using the ``add`` command.
 From there, they are ready to be used to create a new version.

 ::